Panavia Tornado IDS – A Swing and a Hit

 Into the Air

-The RB.199 was run for the first time on a stationary test bed in September of 1971 and a month later a radar system from Texas Instruments was selected for the aircraft.
+The RB.199 was run for the first time on a stationary test bed in September 1971.
+A radar system from Texas Instruments was selected in October.

-The first complete MRCA prototype was rolled out of its hangar in Manching, West Germany in April of 1974 and flew for the first time in August of the same year.
+The first prototype was rolled out at Manching, West Germany, in April 1974 and achieved its first flight in August of that year.

-1974 also saw the MRCA officially given the name “Tornado”.
-While there had been some debate over what name the aircraft would be given, Tornado was ultimately chosen as the word meant the same thing in all three languages of the Panavia partner nations.
-From a British point of view, it was also in keeping with the Royal Air Force tradition of naming fighter aircraft after extreme meteorological phenomena.
+Also in 1974, the aircraft was officially named “Tornado”.
+While there had been some debate over what name the aircraft would be given, Tornado translated identically in all three partner languages and continued the RAF tradition of naming their fighter aircraft after extreme weather conditions.

 Extensive flight testing filled out the rest of the 1970s for Panavia and the Tornado.
 While the flight testing phase was not without incident, the third and fifth prototypes were lost in landing accidents while the eighth prototype and its crew were lost when the aircraft crashed into the Irish Sea in 1979, it was an overall success.